What is Dogecoin (DOGE)? From meme to mega market cap

 You can make money with Dogecoin in one of three ways:

 - Get tipped.
 Producing good content (whether that’s free art posted online, articles or funny comments on Reddit) can result in tips being sent in from users of Dogecoin.
-Tips are automatically added to your wallet, and can either be used to buy products/services from others, tipping other users in return or holding onto them as an investment.
+Tips are automatically added to your wallet, and can either be used to buy products or services from others, tipping other users in return or holding onto them as an investment.

 - Sell products or services.
-Whether you’re a website developer, writer, business advisor, jeweller or social media marketing guru, taking payment in the form of Dogecoin is as easy as taking any other form of payment via fiat currency.
-Lots of online cart platforms have plugins for accepting DOGE as payment alongside USD, EUR, etc. and you can even get paid directly by providing your wallet’s public address to the person paying for your services.
+Whether you’re a website developer, writer, business adviser, jeweller or social media marketing guru, taking payment in the form of Dogecoin is as easy as taking any other form of payment via fiat currency.
+Lots of online cart platforms have plugins for accepting DOGE as payment alongside USD, euros, etc, and you can even get paid directly by providing your wallet’s public address to the person paying for your services.